canbooo/experiment-design/docs/source/orthogonal_sampling.rst

 |LHS| is a generalization of the Latin sphere to higher dimensional spaces, first proposed by
 `McKay et al. (1979) <https://www.researchgate.net/publication/235709905_A_Comparison_of_Three_Methods_for_Selecting_Vales_of_Input_Variables_in_the_Analysis_of_Output_From_a_Computer_Code>`_.
-We will need three steps to generate an |LHS|.
+Three steps are required to generate an |LHS|.
 For visualization purposes, we will be using a two dimensional space with the bounds :math:`[0, 1]^2`.
 Before generating the design, we need to decide how many samples we will need.
 For now let us create 8 samples.
 First, we partition the space into small squares (or hypercubes, if we had more than two dimensions), such that each dimension is partitioned into 8 parts.
 We will be calling these hypercubes bins from here on out.